kartheeshs/invoice_receipt_generator/next-app/README.md

 ## UI notes

-- The sidebar replicates the Flutter layout but uses semantic HTML and CSS utilities
+- The top navigation replicates the Flutter layout but uses semantic HTML and CSS utilities
 - PDF downloads rely on `window.print()` so they work without extra binaries in the browser
-- All sections are responsive down to small screens, stacking the sidebar above the content when the viewport narrows
+- All sections are responsive down to small screens, collapsing the navigation into a horizontal scrollable list when the viewport narrows